-Supreme Court weighs liability shield for internet giants - The Boston Globe
+Supreme Court weighs liability shield for Internet giants - The Boston Globe

 WASHINGTON — Islamic State gunmen killed American college student Nohemi Gonzalez as she sat with friends in a Paris bistro in 2015, one of several attacks on a Friday night in the French capital that left 130 people dead.

-A related case, set for arguments Wednesday, involves a terrorist attack at a nightclub in Istanbul, Turkey, in 2017 that killed 39 people and prompted a suit against Twitter, Facebook and Google, which owns YouTube.
+A related case, set for arguments Wednesday, involves a terrorist attack at a nightclub in Istanbul in 2017 that killed 39 people and prompted a suit against Twitter, Facebook, and Google, which owns YouTube.

 Advertisement